RAG vs Context Engineering: Insights and Limitations

 When NOT to Use RAG

 RAG creates false certainty when certain conditions exist.
-Recognizing these conditions before deployment is a critical product decision, because the cost of deploying RAG where it does not belong is not just poor answers but misplaced trust.
+Recognizing these conditions before deployment is a critical product decision, because the cost of deploying RAG in the wrong problem class compounds into poor answers and misplaced trust.

 1. The Answer Requires Reasoning or Derivation